0xEvolex/evolex-repo/README.md

 ## How to download
 - Go to the Releases page: https://github.com/0xEvolex/sailor-downloads/releases
 - Open the release you want (e.g., Sailor Events v1.6)
-- Download the binary from the Assets section
+- Download the binary from the Resources section
 - Extract if needed and run the app

 Note: Binary release only — ignore the "Source code" downloads that GitHub adds automatically.